liamcottle/reticulum-meshchat/README.md

 - [ ] optimise ui to work nicely on a mobile device, such as Android/iOS
 - [ ] support for managing Reticulum config/interfaces via the web ui
 - [ ] support for micron input fields, to allow interacting with pages like Retipedia
+- [ ] add setting to allow auto announcing at a configurable interval

 ## License